 As described above, small scale farms will be supported under the NPRD.
-General 17/07/20 14 Cooperative Association of Serbia - Dragan Marković Failure to pass the documents such as: Strategy - national programme, operating documents, makes it difficult to offer a high quality operating document (IPARD) without having the prior acts adopted as they should be showing the ultimate orientation regarding the goals of development, measures of economic and agricultural policy.
+General 17/07/20 11/07- 21/07/20 14 Cooperative Association of Serbia - Dragan Marković Failure to pass the documents such as: Strategy - national programme, operating documents, makes it difficult to offer a high quality operating document (IPARD) without having the prior acts adopted as they should be showing the ultimate orientation regarding the goals of development, measures of economic and agricultural policy.
 The most important act of all these is the programme in which virtually all the goals should be elaborated and recipients and measures should be identified.
 Response: IPARD is prepared in line with Strategy and although it is not yet officially adopted the document is in the procedure and the final text will not be changed and therefore it could be used as a base for elaboration of this programme.
-Farm size 17/07/20 14 21/07/20 14 Cooperative Association of Serbia - Dragan Marković Union of Agricultural Associations of Vojvodina 24400 Senta, Doža Đerđa 3434 - Mikloš Nađ, President Milorad Cosis, NGO, Green Circle Concept of the paper is the assumption that we have established sufficient number of farms that are functional and meet the minimum criteria offered, such as: 20 heads of dairy cattle; 20 heads of fattening cattle; 100 heads of fattening pigs; 150 heads of sheep or goats; or 2 hectares under berry fruits and 5 hectares under other vegetables.
-The census results show that there are only a minor number of farms meeting these criteria.
-Thus, based on the census results, there are 177,252 households keeping cattle, and only 5,697 households keep more than 20 heads of cattle.
-The highest concentration of households (83,090) keeps between 3 and 9 heads and logically, a good portion of them should be responsible for the development of cattle breeding of Serbia.
+Farm size 17/07/20 14 21/07/20 14 11/07- 21/07/20 14 11/07- 21/07/20 14 Cooperative Association of Serbia - Dragan Marković Union of Agricultural Associations of Vojvodina 24400 Senta, Doža Đerđa 3434 - Mikloš Nađ, President Milorad Cosis, NGO, Green Circle these criteria.
+Thus, based on the census results, there are 177,252 households for the development of cattle breeding of Serbia.
 More drastic indicators are in sheep and goat breeding where only 992 households keep more than 100 heads, and 1,657 households keep 100 heads of pigs respectively.
-It is necessary to include farms with small number of animals or hectares in programme.
-Moreover. programme should allow for the same recipients to use the funds for basic herds, and establishing new area under crops/plantations.
+It is necessary to include farms with small number of animals or hectares in the programme.
+Moreover, the programme should allow for the same recipients to use the funds for basic herds, and establishing new area under crops/plantations.
 Response: Smaller farms as well as purchase of animals will be covered under the NPRD.
-Production of This challenge assumes adequate high quality beef solutions in the provision of basic - "Baby beef" resources, quality calves for fattening.
+Production of high quality beef - "Baby beef" This challenge assumes adequate solutions in the provision of basic resources, quality calves for fattening.
 Assuming that in cattle production the specialization goes into holdings opting primarily for milk production and fattening farms, along with the fact that most of the existing breeding herds of cattle that hold between one and two heads of cattle are going to disappear, there is a necessity for the development of new production in Serbia in the system "cow-calf" where the basic products is calf for further fattening.
 This type of production can be said to be neglected at the moment and for these reasons it could be included in the potential usage of funds for purposes ranging from providing high quality breeding material of beef breeds to other usage of the funds provided for the purpose.
 Response: Will be proposed for the NPRD programme.